Sep 1 , 2020

 11. PRICE.
 The price for the Deliverables is set forth in the Order (the “Price”), and Vendor cannot add charges for taxes (other than sales or use taxes on the Deliverables based on Buyer’s purchase or use of such Deliverables), shipping, packaging or other matters without Buyer’s express prior written agreement, unless otherwise indicated on the Order.
 Vendor shall be responsible and pay for all taxes, duties, fees, and other charges other than sales tax.
 Vendor specifically and expressly assumes the risk of any foreseen or unforeseen event or cause occurring after the date of the Order and affecting costs or pricing.

 12. INVOICES PAYMENT.
 Vendor shall invoice Buyer for the Deliverables promptly after delivery.
 Invoices for Products must not be dated before the shipping date (unless specified in the Order).
 Invoices must be in acceptable form, and include adequate evidence of shipment and/or delivery of Products or progress and/or completion of Services, the applicable PO number, purchase order line item number, material code (if applicable), quantity, unit of measure and price.
 Buyer shall be entitled to return incomplete invoices and to return or correct invoices containing errors.
 Seller will submit invoices in the format and within the time frame set out in the applicable purchase order (which may require electronic submission).
 If an invoice is defective, the payment date (including dates for net invoices or cash discount) will be computed from Buyer’s receipt of an acceptable corrected invoice.
 Drafts will not be honored.
 Buyer will not make payments for modifications to the original Order unless an appropriate Change Order is signed by both parties.
-Payment terms are as set forth in the Order and if no payment terms are stated in the Order, payment shall be due 90 days after Buyer’s receipt of a correct and complete invoice.
+Buyer utilizes an End of Accumulation Period (EOAP) payment system.
+Buyer shall pay undisputed amounts on the first Accumulation Period Payment Date (as defined below) falling 90 days after Buyer’s receipt of Vendor’s complete and accurate invoice.
+“Accumulation Period Payment Date” means: (a) for invoices whose 90 day payment term ends between the 1st and the 15th day of the applicable month, the 15th day of such month; and (b) for invoices whose 90 day payment term ends after the 15th day of the applicable month, the 2nd day of the following month.
+Such payment terms will apply to each Order unless different payment terms are set forth in the Order.
 To the extent allowed by Applicable Law, any amounts owed at any time by Buyer to Vendor with respect to Deliverables may be set off or recouped against any amounts owed by Vendor to Buyer.